-The library's mathematics collection was recently merged with the main library.
+The library's mathematics collection is part of the main library.
 Currently mathematics books are located on the fourth floor of the Bostock Library and must be checked out in Perkins.
 The library has a comprehensive collection of textbooks, monographs, journals, and reference works treating mathematics, statistics, physics, and astronomy.
 In addition, the library maintains materials on reserve for specific courses.